morpfl/geoapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

+## About
+This web application is the result of an university project in the module geoinformation services.
+It allows several reachability analyses for the German County 'Sächsische Schweiz - Osterzegebirge'.
+You can visualize the duration to reach near places with different levels of provisioning.
+Additionally you can calculate a score for different types of transport and export it as a ranking.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.